thelounge/thelounge/README.md

 The Lounge is a web IRC client that you host on your own server.

+*This is the official, community-managed fork of @erming's great initiative, the [Shout](https://github.com/erming/shout) project.*

 __What features does it have?__

 - Multiple user support